A sequence of rational numbers

 2.2, 2.1, 2.01, 2.001, 2.0001, 2.00001, . . .

-If Δx, then, is the variable that approaches the limit 0 (as it does when we determine the derivative), then Δx is never equal to 0.
+If Δx is the variable that approaches the limit 0 (as it does when we determine the derivative), then Δx is never equal to 0.

-We have defined the limit of a variable, but what we typically have is a function of a variable -- which is also a variable.
+We have defined the limit of a variable, but what we often have is a function of a variable -- which is itself a variable.
 For example,

 y = f(x) = x².

-Now, a sequence of values of x will force a sequence of values of f(x).
-The question is: If the values of x approaches a limit, will the corresponding values of f(x) also approach a limit?
-If that is the case -- if f(x) approaches a limit L when x approaches a limit l -- then we write
+Now, a sequence of values of x, the independent variable, will cause a sequence of values of f(x), the dependent variable.
+The question is: As the values of x approach a limit c, will the corresponding values of f(x) approach a limit L ?
+If that is the case, then we write

-"The limit of f(x) as x approaches l, is L."
+"The limit of f(x) as x approaches c is L."

 1.9, 1.99, 1.999, 1.9999, 1.99999, . . .